jacob-ieyoub/Berkeley-Deep-Drive-Object-Detection/README.md

 ### Future Work
 1. Explore parameter optimization to see how performance can be improved.

-2. Use other self-driving datasets in unison with BDD for training so that it might be improved (KITTI, etc.)
+2. Use other self-driving datasets in unison with BDD for training so that it might be improved (KITTI, etc.) and so that classes with small sample sizes, like train, can get more samples.

-3. Train for longer.
+3. Incorporate object tracking.

+4. Experiment with newer versions of YOLO.

 ### References